Home > Metadata for e-books

 The library networks and institutions (BVB, DNB, GBV, hbz, hebis, KOBV, OBV, SLSP, SWB, ZDB) that are members of the Arbeitsgemeinschaft der Verbundsysteme (AGV) / Consortium of Library Networks and the Arbeitsgruppe Kooperative Verbundanwendungen (AG KVA) / Cooperative network applications working group describe their requirements for metadata for licensed e-books for all data providers [ 1] .
 The library networks process metadata on e-books and e-book packages regularly and in large numbers for their member libraries - from importing into the database to presentation on the user interfaces.
 The completeness and quality of the data is particularly important for the research experience of users in the libraries, whose needs are to be optimally supported.

 All library networks and institutions are set up to receive and process metadata in the MARC 21 and/or ONIX for Books 3.0.8 formats.
 As a publisher or data producer, you have the freedom to decide which delivery format you choose or prefer within the scope of your technical framework and possibilities.
 For both formats, we describe data elements in the online documentation that are of crucial importance for processing and for the information content of the metadata and provide information on what needs to be taken into account when assigning them.
 In this respect, this documentation is not a replacement for the official format documentation for MARC 21[2] and ONIX for Books 3.0.8[3], but only describes an excerpt from them.
 Important structural information on the structure of a MARC 21 data record or the creation of a message in ONIX 3.0.8 can also only be found in the original documentation; we do not go into this in our requirement descriptions.
 For the use of ONIX for Books 3.0.8, we also refer to the VLB-ONIX-Empfehlungen[4] of MVB GmbH, which also provided us with some important points of reference[5].
+In addition to the bibliographic metadata described here in the MARC 21 and/or ONIX for Books 3.0.8 formats, collection specific title lists in the NISO-compliant KBART standard[6] are supplied by the publisher/distributor to the library networks and libraries.

 Structure